bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

     }
 }

-Here, the element at index 2 is updated from `30` to `99`.
+Here, the element at index 2 is updated from 30 to 99.

-These operations — traversing, inserting, deleting, searching, sorting, and updating — cover the most essential ways of working with arrays in Java.
-They help in efficiently managing data collections, performing computations, and preparing data for further processing in programs.
+These operations traversing inserting deleting searching sorting and updating cover the most essential ways of working with arrays in Java.
+They help in efficiently managing data collections performing computations and preparing data for further processing in programmes.